pluginever/wc-donation-manager/readme.txt

 Easily manage donations and accept donation within your WooCommerce shop.

 == Description ==
-Donation Manager for WooCommerce is the most powerful WooCommerce donation plugin created for WooCommerce store owners.
+Donation Manager for WooCommerce is a powerful & user-friendly WordPress plugin designed to seamlessly integrate donation functionality into the WooCommerce platform.
+This plugin is the ultimate solution for effortlessly managing and receiving donations for a charitable organization, a non-profit, or a business looking to support a cause.

 === ✨ Donation Manager for WooCommerce Features: ===

-- **Donation Campaign Options:** Ability to create donation campaign with the varieties of campaign options.
 - **Donation Products:** Ability to create donation products.
-- **Doners data:** Ability to track doners list with the donation amount.
-- **Donation Settings:** Ability to update donation settings with the varieties of plugin options.
+- **Donation Options:** Ability to update donation settings with the varieties of options.

 == Installation ==